owenzhao/Localization-Helper/README.md

 ## Known issues
 1. /* */ in one single line is not supported.
-2. Multiple `NSLocalizedStrings`in one line is not supported as Apple suggest to use on `NSLocalizedString` instead of composite them together.
+2. Multiple `NSLocalizedStrings`in one line is not supported as Apple suggests using one `NSLocalizedString` instead of compositing them together.